D76X/Study-Notes-AZ/AZ-Complements/AZ-SecuringData.KeyValut.Encryption.Certificates.md

  ```
  Connect-AzureRmAccount
  New-AzureRmKeyVault - VaultName 'MyApplicationVault' - ResourceGroup 'MyResourceGroup' -Location 'North Europe'
- # convert the item to store as a secret in teh Vault to a secure string
+ # convert the item to store as a secret in the Vault to a secure string
  $secureString = ConvertTo-SecureString -String "connection_string" -AsPlainText -Force
  # add the item to the vault and get the secret in return to use in your app
  $secret = SetAzureKeyVaultSecret -VaultName 'MyApplicationVault' - Name 'ConnectionString1' -SecretValue  $secureString